 At the first organizational meeting, make sure you introduce volunteer opportunities.
 One of the most important things to have ready for this meeting is a handout with a list of positions (including short descriptions).
 Adults are busy, and knowing the expectations upfront can help them make a decision quicker.

 Once you have assembled your cast of volunteers, bring everyone together for a condensed training and team building session.
 For new volunteers, this can help them ease into their responsibilities.
 For returning volunteers, this gives them the chance to meet the new parents, pass along helpful advice, and establish a support system.
-You can also take this time to setup a GroupMe or group text for all of the volunteers to communicate.
-Sprinkle in some ice breaker and team builder activities, and you’re all set!
+You can also take this time to set up a GroupMe or group text for all of the volunteers to communicate.
+Sprinkle in some icebreaker and team builder activities, and you’re all set!